-Pursuant to Article 3(2) of the proposed regulation, 'projects or programmes of Union interest shall include in particular those projects and programmes which involve a substantial amount or a significant share of EU funding, or which are covered by Union legislation regarding critical infrastructure, critical technologies or critical inputs'.
+99 Pursuant to Article 8.3 of the regulation, 'projects or programmes of Union interest shall include those projects and programmes which involve a substantial amount or a significant share of Union funding, or which are covered by Union legislation regarding critical infrastructure, critical technologies or critical inputs which are essential for security or public order'.
+A list of such programmes and project is provided for in an annex to the regulation.